a-mirecki/jfft-compiler/readme.md

 python3 main.py <input file> <output file>

 If you have any questions about my compiler or need help, feel free to contact me

+PS I know this compiler is badly formatted but it doesn't matter while you write codegolf code